-Dark Chocolate Peppermint Muffins with Soothing Peppermint oil!
-These chocolate peppermint muffins are not only grain free (and paleo friendly), but a healthy and festive way to enjoy breakfast or dessert.
-Plus they are a perfect pair for your coffee or hot chocolate, rich dark chocolatey flavor and hints of peppermint.
+These dark chocolate peppermint muffins are not only grain free (and dairy free friendly), but a healthy and festive way to enjoy breakfast or dessert.
+Plus they are a perfect pair for your coffee or hot chocolate, rich dark chocolate flavor and hints of peppermint.
 A must make during winter or holiday baking time!
-Just mix, blend, and bake!

 Hey friends!
 Hope you all had a wonderful Thanksgiving and long Holiday weekend.
 It was cold and rainy here.
 And confession, I loved it.
 But also because it was nice to stay cozy inside and not do much, except maybe eat leftovers.
 You see, I’m beginning to think Thanksgiving is cursed for us Cotters.
 Haha.
 Last year my husband got sick and this year, it was me!
 Nausea, migraine, and blah blah blah.
 That being said, a low key Thanksgiving and lots of movie watching happened.
 There might have been a hot toddy involved as well…. just maybe.

 But let’s talk about these symptoms for a minute.
 ICK!
 Do you ever get those waves of nausea of intense migraines?
 I know it can be common during times of stress or allergies or even lack of blood flow/exercise.
 And you know what can help ease those symptoms?
 Well..
 PEPPERMINT!

 As we the holiday season of all things mint, candy canes, and peppermints, we might as well talk about this medicinal herb and all its remedies.
 This will allow me to justify the use of peppermint in this dark chocolate peppermint recipe, right?
 Kidding.. kinda.
 But hear me out for a second, mmm k?